arackaf/simple-react-bootstrap/readme.md

 </Modal>
 ```

-The css class `fade` adds animation behavior, just like with regular Bootstrap.
+The css class `fade` adds animation, as with Bootstrap normally.

 Everything else should work as expected.
 All props passed down to any of these sections should pass through properly.